-The agreement requires future milestone payments to Roche, the remainder of which total \$10 million and are earned by the commencement of Phase 3 clinical trials as well as future regulatory approval in the United States and Europe of a product developed from MGL-3916.
-A single-digit royalty payment range is based on net sales of products developed from MGL-3196, subject to certain reductions.
-In October 2016 the Company commenced a Phase 2 study in Non-Alcoholic Steatohepatitis (NASH), which triggered a milestone payment under the agreement.
-Except as described above, the Company has not achieved any additional product development or regulatory milestones to date and has no Licensed Product sales for the years ended December 31, 2018, 2017 and 2016.
+The agreement requires future milestone payments to Roche.
+In 2019, the Company commenced a Phase 3 study in Non-Alcoholic Steatohepatitis (NASH), which triggered a \$2 million milestone payment under the agreement.
+Remaining milestones under the agreement total \$8 million and are earned by achieving specified objectives related to future regulatory approval in the United States and Europe of a product developed from resmetirom.
+A single-digit royalty payment range is based on net sales of products developed from resmetirom, subject to certain reductions.
+Except as described above, the Company has not achieved any additional product development or regulatory milestones and had no Licensed Product sales for the years ended December 31, 2019, 2018 and 2017.

-During 2018, the Company has entered into several customary contractual arrangements and letters of intent in preparation for and in support of the Phase 2 and 3 clinical trials.
+The Company has entered into customary contractual arrangements and letters of intent in preparation for and in support of the Phase 3 clinical trials.

-12. Income Taxes
+10. Income Taxes

-At December 31, 2018, the Company had federal net operating loss ("NOL") carryforwards of approximately \$54.6 million and state operating loss carryforwards of approximately \$43.3 million, available to reduce future taxable income, which expire between 2031 and 2037.
-The Company has unused federal research and development carryforwards of approximately \$3.3 million which will begin to expire in 2031.
+At December 31, 2019, the Company had federal net operating loss ("NOL") carryforwards of approximately \$64.2 million available to reduce future taxable income, of which \$40.4 million will expire between 2031 and 2037.
+The Company also has state operating loss carryforwards of approximately \$52.9 million, available to reduce future taxable income, which expire between 2031 and 2039.
+The Company has unused federal research and development carryforwards of approximately \$5.9 million which will begin to expire in 2031.